mishakorzik/qemu-vm/README.md

 # qemu-vm
 Easy emulate linux using Qemu.
+Only for aarch64

 ```bash
 apt install qemu-system-aarch64